firecat53/keepmenu/docs/install.md

 ## Wayland (wlroots - Sway)

 - Dmenu and Rofi work under XWayland.
+Bemenu can operate natively in Wayland.
 - To enable ydotool to work without sudo
     - Pick a group that one or more users belong to (e.g. `users`) and: